Thank you, Oh Universe, for this virus.

-Thank you Oh Universe for this virus.
-It was brought to me upon the wheezing, coughing, spuking and sneezing wings of friendship.
-As such, it is not malicious, but instead, a sign of communion with my fellow man.
+It was brought to me upon the wheezing, coughing, and sneezing wings of friendship.
+As such, it is not purposely malicious; but instead, a sign of communion with my fellow man.